Netests/netests/docs/index.md

 * OSPF
 * VRF

 All protocols have been simplified based on the OpenConfig data models.
-The idea of Netests.io is not to show you some output but compare and check that your network is in the state that you expect.
+The idea of Netests.io is not to show some output but compare and check that your network is in an expected state.
 To see protocols definition, go on the following link.

 https://www.netests.io/protocols/